 None — first and last name only.

-The most common cause is the wrong badge size set inside the printer.
-The printer keeps its own media-size configuration, and it has to match the roll you have loaded (80 × 50 or 70 × 29).
-Before the event, test by hand — load the roll, set the size, print a test badge.
+The most common cause is the wrong media size set inside the printer.
+The printer keeps its own size configuration, which has to match the loaded roll (80 × 50 or 70 × 29).
+Before the event, test by hand — load the roll, set the size, and use Print test badge in the app's Settings.

-Check the Bluetooth pairing between the tablet or phone and the printer.
-When you switch operators (a different phone), the pairing is lost — you have to re-pair.
+Check the Bluetooth pairing between the device and the printer.
+Switching operators (a different phone) drops the pairing — re-pair through Pair new printer, or via Settings → Bluetooth on the device.

 Not possible — the QR does not physically fit.
 If you need a QR, use the large badge (80 × 50 mm).

 Keep a backup printer and a backup roll of badges.
-For larger events, two print stations are worth it — both for redundancy and for higher throughput.
+For larger events, two print stations are worth it — for redundancy and higher throughput.

 The rental through customer success is not instant — there is logistics, a deposit, and a return.
 Order at least 10 days in advance.